lfoscari/madtree/README.md

 ## Install

-Remember to install the graphviz library used to visualize the dot file.
-Run `pip install .`, optionally inside a virtual environment, to install the required dependencies and then run any file in the `madtree` subdirectory directly.
+Remember to install the `graphviz` library used to visualize the dot file.
+Run `pip install .`, optionally inside a virtual environment, to install the required dependencies and then run the main file in the `madtree` subdirectory to generate a tree with gaussian market densities, otherwise edit said file.